beancount/docs/docs/24_beancount_design_doc.md

 Flags on postings are relatively rare; users will normally find it sufficient to flag an entire transaction instead of a specific posting.
 The flag is usually left to None; if set, it is a single-character string.

-### The Posting type is defined in [<span class="underline">beancount.core.data</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/core/data.py), along with all the directive types.<a id="the-posting-type-is-defined-in-beancount.core.data-along-with-all-the-directive-types."></a>
+The Posting type is defined in [<span class="underline">beancount.core.data</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/core/data.py), along with all the directive types.

 ### Inventory<a id="inventory"></a>